-Kansas City, MO (SportsNetwork.com) - Nori Aoki went 2-for-4 and scored the deciding run in the bottom of the eighth inning that gave the Kansas City Royals a 3-1 victory over the Chicago White Sox.
+Kansas City, MO (SportsNetwork.com) - Billy Butler drove in two runs and the Kansas City Royals held on for a 4-3 victory over the Chicago White Sox on Saturday.

 Butler's RBI single in the fourth and sacrifice fly in the fifth helped the Royals win their second straight to begin this three-game series.
 Alex Gordon had two hits, including a clutch two-out double in the eighth.
 Salvador Perez plated Gordon with a double down the left-field line for the tiebreaking run.

 Royals starter Bruce Chen conceded just one unearned run on six hits to go with seven strikeouts across 6 1/3 innings.
 Wade Davis (1-1) picked up the win despite allowing two runs in the eighth, while Greg Holland struck out two batters in the ninth to earn his second save of the season.

 Adam Eaton, Conor Gillaspie and Paul Konerko each knocked in a run for the White Sox.
 Starter John Danks allowed three runs on five hits with four walks and six strikeouts over seven innings, while Scott Downs (0-1) received the loss after being charged for the deciding run in the eighth inning.

 Danks was cruising until he ran into trouble in the fourth.
 Omar Infante dropped a line drive in left for Kansas City's first hit of the afternoon.
 Eric Hosmer's single up the middle allowed Infante to take third and Butler's base hit to left brought in Infante to give the Royals a 1-0 lead.